Skip to main content

 3. Learn how HR can be a key partner in every business decision.

-4. Understand, from both a strategic and operational perspective, the processes and management of human resources, as well as the management tools and techniques applied in the areas of: recruitment and hiring; compensation and rewards; training and development; and performance management.
+4. Understand, from both a strategic and operational perspective, human resources processes and management, as well as the management tools and techniques applied to the following areas: recruitment and hiring; compensation and rewards; training and development; and performance management.

 Learning outcomes

-• Identify the main needs and demands of people, groups and organizations.
+• Identify the main needs and demands of individuals, groups and organizations.

-• Manage and administer a company or organization taking into account its competitive and institutional position, its strengths and weaknesses.
+• Manage and administer a company or organization taking into account its competitive and institutional position, strengths, and weaknesses.

-• Act in normal situations and those specific to the profession with commitment and responsibility.
+• Act with commitment and responsibility in everyday situations and in those specific to the profession.

 • Diagnose organizational needs in terms of human resources.

-• It proposes interventions in line with democratic and sustainability values, showing respect for people's fundamental rights.
+• It proposes interventions consistent with democratic and sustainable values, showing respect for people's fundamental rights.

 • Designs programs to improve employee performance.

-• Provides technical reports on human resource requirements.
+• Presents technical reports on human resources requirements.

-• Understand the diversity and plurality of ideas, people and organizational situations.
+• Understands the diversity and plurality of ideas, people and organizational situations.

 • Select and implement appropriate techniques for talent development.